mughalhsm/cli-password-manager-via-aws/README.md

 Password: Pa55word
 ```

  - The code is thoroughly unit-tested.
-I used the `moto` library to mock `secretsmanager`.
+I used the `moto` library to mock `AWS secretsmanager`.